Teradata/python-driver/README.md

 `.rollback()`

 Rolls back the current transaction.
-Not implemented yet.

 <a name="CursorAttributes"></a>